panas2567/panas2567.github.io/_posts/2025-11-02-qtip-howto-merge-videos.md

 ---
-title: "How to merge two videos easily (on pretty much any operating system)"
+title: "How to Merge Two Videos Easily (on pretty much any operating system)"
 categories:
   - QuickTip
 tags:
-  - Mac
+  - FFmpeg
   - QuickTip

 toc: true